25 Greatest Mustaches of All Time

-There are old school Western mustaches, and then there are old school Western mustaches.
-Wyatt Earp is the best of the bunch, and you better believe there’s a little Arizona pride on that one.
+There are old-school Western mustaches, and then there are old-school Western mustaches.
+Wyatt Earp is the best of the bunch, and you'd better believe there’s a little Arizona pride on this one.
 Arguably the finest mustache the state has ever seen.

-Twain probably would’ve written great books without his fabulous ‘stache, but would they have been Tom Sawyer and Huckleberry Finn levels of great?
+Twain probably would’ve written great books without his fabulous 'stache, but would they have reached Tom Sawyer and Huckleberry Finn levels of greatness?
 Probably not.

-Maybe the most intelligent mustache in history, you wouldn’t have seen a babyfaced guy coming up with the most famous relativity equation.
-Imagine Einstein without a mustache, he’d look super weird.
+Maybe the most intelligent mustache in history.
+Come on — you wouldn’t have seen a babyfaced guy coming up with the most famous relativity equation ever.
+Imagine Einstein without a mustache; he’d look super weird.

 Rich Uncle Pennybags

 How do you judge wealth?
-By the size and unadulterated whiteness of an old man’s mustache, duh.
-Half the fun of playing Monopoly growing up was dreaming of one day growing such a magnificent ‘stache (the other half was lying about how much your siblings owed you for landing on your space).
+By the size and unadulterated whiteness of an old man’s mustache, of course.
+Half the fun of playing Monopoly as a kid was dreaming of one day growing such a magnificent 'stache (the other half was lying about how much your siblings owed you for landing on your spaces).

-Dudley Do-Right’s archnemesis might not be the most effective villain, but he may be the most nefarious.
-Let’s face it, all he really wants out of life is to watch a lady get run over by a train.
-His facial hair game is on point though.
+Dudley Do-Right’s archnemesis might not be the most effective villain, but he could be the most nefarious.
+Let’s face it — all he really wants out of life is to watch a lady get run over by a train.
+His facial-hair game is on point, though.
 Boris better hope Natasha never wants to improve her quality of mustache ride.